 Supine hypertension is when a person has high blood pressure when lying down, typically during sleep or rest.
-Treatments may include lifestyle changes and medication.
+Causes may include health conditions, like sleep apnea, and taking certain medications.

 This article discusses what to know about supine hypertension.